DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Copy paste everything in your mod folder.
 Don't forget to update the path in RokuganWIP.mod.

 ## short term goals
-- Crab Lands
-- Unicorn Lands
 - Dragon lands => Theocracy ????
 Because of weird heritage
+- paint minor clans
-- Paint some ronin lands & test counties & Duchy without
+- Paint some ronin lands
 - Have a not-so-ugly heightmap
+- Fix river & coast => Once fixed, redo provinces
 - Paint the map with materials
-- Paint & do rivers zones (and adjencies.csv)
+- Paint & do rivers crossing zones (and adjencies.csv)
 - Paint & do Sea zones
+- Rework provinces, so looks better
+- Add river map

 # Fixes to do
-- Redo provinces to add Kyuden Shika & Deer clan
+- Redo provinces to add Kyuden Shika & Deer clan ??
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ???
 - Fix coast line ugly of Phoenix lands (& cranes)
 - Add last name before first name "Clan Champion Doji Hotaru of Crane Clan" instead "Clan Champion Hotaru of Crane Clan"